modelscope/facechain/README.md

 # Features
+- Support a series of new tricks to stableize Lora training
+  - Description
+    - Add faceid evaluate in train_text_to_image_lora, which will generate validation image during training
+    - Add ensemble after Lora training according to faceid scores with training datasets
+    - Add InpaintTab, which not display in gradio,  Use Lora and template to generate artistic photo
 - Support a series of new style models in a plug-and-play fashion
   - Description
     - Allow users to select different style models for training distinct types of Digital-Twins.